 (iii) High temperature water boilers; and

-(iv) High temperature liquid boilers (other than water).
+(iv) High temperature liquid boilers (other than water);

-(c) "Low pressure boiler" means a boiler in which steam or other vapor is generated at a pressure of not more than 15 psig, or water is heated to a temperature not greater than 250°F and a pressure not greater than 160 psig, including the following:
+(c) "Low pressure boiler" means a boiler in which steam or other vapor is generated at a pressure of not more than 15 psig or water is heated to a temperature not greater than 250°F and a pressure not greater than 160 psig, including the following:

 (i) "Hot water heating boiler" means a low pressure boiler that supplies heated water that is returned to the boiler from a piping system and is used normally for building heat applications (hydronic boiler);

-(ii) "Hot water supply boiler" means a low pressure boiler that furnishes hot water to be used externally to itself (domestic water boiler); and
+(ii) "Hot water supply boiler" means a low pressure boiler that furnishes hot water to be used externally to itself; and

-(iii) "Steam heating boiler" means a low pressure boiler that generates steam to be used normally for building heat applications.
+(iii) "Steam heating boiler" means a low pressure boiler that generates steam to be used normally for building heat applications;

-(d) "Model hobby boiler" means a boiler that generates steam, whether stationary or mobile, where the boiler does not exceed
+(d) "Model hobby boiler" means a boiler that generates steam, whether stationary or mobile, and is used for the purpose of entertainment or exhibiting steam technology, where the boiler does not exceed:

-20 square feet heating surface,
+(i) 20 square feet of heating surface;

-a shell diameter of 16 inches,
+(ii) a shell diameter of 16 inches;

-a volume of 5 cubic feet,
+(iii) a volume of 5 cubic feet; and

-and a pressure not exceeding 150 psig and is used for the purpose of entertainment or exhibiting steam technology; and

-(e) "Water heater" means a closed vessel in which water is heated by the combustion of fuel, by electricity, or by any other source and withdrawn for potable use external to the system at pressures not exceeding 160 psig and temperatures not exceeding 210°F.
+(iv) a pressure of 150 psig; (e) "Water heater" means a closed vessel in which water is heated by the combustion of fuel, by electricity, or by any other source and withdrawn for potable use external to the system at pressures not exceeding 160 psig and temperatures not exceeding 210°F.

-(9) "Boiler blowoff" means the system associated with the rapid draining of boiler water to remove concentrated solids that have accumulated as a natural result of steam generation.
+(9) "Boiler blowoff" means the system associated with the rapid draining of boiler water to remove concentrated solids that have accumulated as a result of steam generation.
 This term also applies to the blowoff for other boiler appurtenances, such as the low-water fuel cutoff.

 (10) "Boiler proper" or "pressure vessel" means the internal mechanism, shell, and heads of a boiler or pressure vessel terminating at: